-There’s a lot to like about Verizon’s service — a large network, plenty of devices, and a nice suite of perks.
-However, it all comes at the Verizon price, which is expensive.
+There’s a lot to like about Verizon as a carrier — the large network, plenty of devices, and unrivaled perks.
+However, it all comes at expensive Verizon prices.
 That’s where Visible, a low-cost Verizon service, comes in.
-It’s not an MVNO, but it’s not Verizon-proper either.
+It’s not a true MVNO, but it’s not exactly Verizon, either.
 Confused?
 We’ll help clear everything up right here.

 See also: The best Visible deals